 I’ve worked for the BBC as a radio producer, website producer, and broadcast journalist – producing and promoting content in Ireland, Malawi, Tanzania, Uganda, US and Zambia – and as a photographer in the Caribbean for an education book publishing company.

-I’ve also worked for the National Health Service (NHS), the Further Education Development Agency (FEDA), as a librarian for law firms and public libraries, an English language teacher in Hong Kong, Hungary, Japan and Thailand, as a website producer for schools and universities.
+I’ve worked for the Further Education Development Agency, NHS, and as a librarian for law firms and public libraries.
+As a teacher in Hong Kong, Hungary, Japan and Thailand, and as a web editor for the public health sector, royal colleges, schools and universities.

-My first appearance was with Tony Cozier and Simon Mann.
+- With Tony Cozier and Simon Mann.
 West Indies v Pakistan, 2013 ICC Champions Trophy group match at The Oval.

 Some of my other appearances on BBC radio include World Service, 5 Live, and radio local stations in Birmingham, Derby, Leicester, Liverpool, London, Manchester, Nottingham and Three Counties (Bedfordshire, Hertfordshire and Buckinghamshire).